openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 After implementing the event, you should continue the contribution process by creating a pull request in the repository.
 The pull requests should contain the changes you made to implement the event, including the event definition, payload, and the places where the event is triggered.

-For more details on how the contribution flow works, refer to the :doc:`docs.openedx.org:developers/concepts/hooks_extension_framework` documentation.
+For more details on how the contribution flow works, refer to the :ref:`docs.openedx.org:Hooks Extension Framework` documentation.

 .. _Add Extensibility Mechanism to IDV to Enable Integration of New IDV Vendor Persona: https://openedx.atlassian.net/wiki/spaces/OEPM/pages/4307386369/Proposal+Add+Extensibility+Mechanisms+to+IDV+to+Enable+Integration+of+New+IDV+Vendor+Persona
 .. _Add Program Certificate events: https://github.com/openedx/openedx-events/issues/250